alexwkleung/eva-st-util/README.md

 At the moment, there are two functions within `class EvaSTUtil`:

-1) Converting Markdown to HTML.
+1. Converting Markdown to HTML.

 ```typescript
 static MDtoHTML_ST(dataString: string)
 ```

-2) Converting HTML to Markdown.
+2. Converting HTML to Markdown.

 ```typescript
 static HTMLtoMarkdown_ST(dataString: string)
 ```

-Both functions return a string of the converted syntax tree.
+Both functions return a string of the converted abstract syntax tree.

 Go to [Example Usage](#example-usage) to see how to use these functions.